You are here

-- Identify the Registrant to be named in a URS Complaint as the respondent.
+- Identify the domain name registrant to be named in a URS Complaint as the respondent.

-- Confirm URS Locking: upon initiation of a complaint, a Notice of Complaint is sent by the Provider to the addresses listed in the WHOIS contact information that provides an electronic copy of the Complaint, advises of the locked status, as well as the potential effects if the Registrant fails to respond and defend against the Complaint.
+- Confirm URS Locking: upon initiation of a complaint, a Notice of Complaint is sent by the URS provider to the addresses listed in the WHOIS contact information that provides an electronic copy of the complaint, advises of the locked status, as well as the potential effects if the domain name registrant fails to respond and defend against the complaint.

 - Notice of Default: If there is a default decision, a notice of default is sent to the addresses listed in the WHOIS.

 - Confirm a URS suspension: the WHOIS record is updated to reflect that the domain name may not be transferred, deleted or modified.